uio-bmi/immuneML/README.md

       generator_1:
         ml_method: G1
         report: GeneratorReport
-        path: existing_PWM_model\machine_learning_instruction\analysis_generator_1
+        path: existing_PWM_model/machine_learning_instruction/analysis_generator_1
 ```

 #### Report

-So far there are two different reports that can be used on the genrative models, GeneratorReport and GeneratorReportPWM.
+So far there are three different reports that can be used on the genrative models, GeneratorReport, GeneratorReportLSTM and GeneratorReportPWM.
 GeneratorReport can be used on all generative models but relays little information.
 While GeneratorReportPWM is tailored
 for the PWM and displayes useful graphics.
 These reports can be found in the output directory specified when running the
 program.
+The LSTM report also contains a loss graph showing the improvements of the models over each epoch.

 ### Overview of input, analyses and results